madewhatnow/OpenProjectRaspberryPi/index.md

 sudo systemctl restart apache2
 ```

 And now: OpenProject should be accessible on **raspberry_pi-IP**:80.
 The standard login is admin // admin.
+If this does not work, see **Troubleshooting** below.

 ## Congratulations!